oracle-quickstart/oci-hpc/README.md

 * If "Use Existing Subnet" is false, Terraform will create 2 private subnets, one for the controller and one for the compute nodes.
 * If "Use Existing Subnet" is also true, the user must indicate a private subnet for the controller VM.
 For the compute nodes, they can reside in another private subnet or the same private subent as the controller VM.

 The controller VM will reside in a private subnet.
-Therefore, the creation of a "bastion service" (https://docs.public.content.oci.oraclecloud.com/en-us/iaas/Content/Bastion/Concepts/bastionoverview.htm), a VPN or FastConnect connection is required.
+Therefore, the creation of a [bastion service](https://docs.public.content.oci.oraclecloud.com/en-us/iaas/Content/Bastion/Concepts/bastionoverview.htm), a VPN or FastConnect connection is required.
 If a public subnet exists in the VCN, adapting the security lists and creating a jump host can also work.
 Finally, a Peering can also be established betwen the private subnet and another VCN reachable by the user.